 This is the secret spot you’ll find me.

 And in order to create a safe place to write AND comment - I think a subscription is the best way.
-You don’t have to pay if you don’t want.
+You don’t have to pay if you don’t want to.
 Certainly not.

 I’ll write helpful tips about addiction for free.

-But I want to protect us and our conversations (the internet is a crazy place right now, isn’t it?), so I am going to send most of my articles to subscribers who can comment.
+But I want to protect us and our conversations (the internet is a crazy place right now, isn’t it?), so I will send most of my articles to subscribers who can comment.
 That way, we can discuss, and the rest of the world cannot see.
-It’s not a perfect situation, but it replaces any secret Facebook group or Slack channel, and it prevents you from downloading another app.
+It’s not a perfect situation, but it replaces any secret Facebook group or Slack channel, preventing you from downloading another app.